Types of Auctions – Just How Many Options are Available to Bidders?

 Type of auctions

-As such, we’ve rounded up some of the most common auctions you’re likely to come across.
-Remember though, we are not advising you to seek out any of these options.
-You will need to decide what’s right for your portfolio and capital.
+As such, we’ve rounded up some of the most common aspects auction investors are likely to come across.
+However, we are not advising anyone to seek out any of these options.
+Property investors will need to decide what’s right for their portfolios and capital.

 blog divider up